dino-rodriguez/optibnb/preprocessing/cleaning.md

 The approach we took is as follows: go through all features with missing values, and cross validate to find the best *k* for each feature.
 Since there is numerous missing columns, we need to temporarily impute using the median for all variables, except the target feature, to be able to conduct KNN on a given column.
 We repeat this method for all columns with missing entries to perform KNN across all columns.

-Since `property_type` is the only categorical variable with missing values left, we will impute it at the end with KNN classification (not regression).
+Since `property_type` is the only categorical variable with missing values left, we will impute it with KNN classification (not regression).
 Finally, we drop the `name` predictor because it is unique for every property.
 We later use this predictor in a Bag of Words feature we create, but `name` itself will not be useful predictor for us.
 We leave `id` in for now as we will use it to build new features later.

 ```python